ualberta-rcg/chatbot-rag-alliance/README.md

 ## 🧰 Description

-This repository contains the source code and deployment configuration for **Helpy** — a containerized, Retrieval-Augmented Generation (RAG) powered chatbot that provides conversational assistance for HPC users across the Digital Research Alliance of Canada infrastructure.
+This repository contains the source code and Kubernetes deployment for Helpy — a containerized, Retrieval-Augmented Generation (RAG) chatbot built to support users on Digital Research Alliance of Canada HPC clusters.

-Helpy is designed to help researchers with cluster usage, Slurm job issues, software environments, and Alliance documentation.
-It uses a vector database and large language models (LLMs) to answer user questions in real-time.
+Helpy answers user questions about Slurm job scheduling, software environments, module usage, and Alliance-specific documentation.
+It supports multiple large language model (LLM) providers including OpenAI, Anthropic, GroqCloud, Google AI, and Ollama, and retrieves knowledge from vector databases like RAGFlow and (soon) Google Agent.

-It is deployed as a Kubernetes-native application, with optional WebSocket support, GitHub Actions CI/CD, and integration with RAGFlow or other vector search providers.
+The backend is Flask-based with optional WebSocket streaming and supports integration with Slack, Google Chat, and other future UIs through modular route extensions.

+**Note:** *This project was initially developed and donated to the University of Alberta by Rahim Khoja.*

 The image is automatically built and pushed to Docker Hub using GitHub Actions whenever changes are pushed to the `latest` branch.